ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.6.0-release-notice.md

 date = 2025-07-22T00:00:00.000Z
-description = "Bee v2.6.0 brings faster than ever startup times (~10x faster!) so you can get busy uploading and downloading from Swarm in just a couple minutes." references_and_footnotes = [ ] title = "Bee Version 2.6.0 Goes Live"
+description = "Bee v2.6.0 brings faster than ever startup times (~10x faster!) so you can get busy uploading and downloading from Swarm in just a couple minutes." references_and_footnotes = [ ] title = "Bee Version 2.6.0 Goes Live!"
 _template = "post"
 slug="bee-2-6-0-release"
 +++